-A student stops being looked after when they are adopted, return home or turn 18.
+A student stops being looked after when they are adopted, return home, are under a special guardianship order or turn 18.
 When this occurs, a student is then classed as being a Previously Looked After Child (Post LAC).

 Statutory requirements